Jones Act Lawyers in Houston, TX

 Your Right to Compensation Under the Jones Act

 Under the Jones Act, seamen are entitled to maintenance and cure.
 Maintenance refers to compensation for living expenses while the seaman is unable to work due to injuries, while cure refers to medical expenses related to the seaman’s injuries.
 In addition, the injured seaman may be able to seek compensation for lost wages, past medical bills, future medical bills, pain and suffering, permanent disability, ongoing physical therapy and diminished quality of life.

 In order to collect compensation under the Jones Act, an injured seaman must prove that their injuries were caused by negligence on the part of an employer, coworker or ship owner.
-As experienced Houston Jones Acts attorneys, we know the ins and outs of the Jones Act and other maritime laws.
+As Houston Jones Act attorneys, we know the ins and outs of the Jones Act and other maritime laws.
 We possess the expertise and knowledge to guide you through the process, gather the evidence needed to establish your claim, and negotiate the best compensation possible in your situation.